davidpet/snippets/cpp/Functional Programming/000 - Lambdas - explanation.md

 - ommit the types in the parameter list (though you can use `auto`, but that makes a __generic__)
 - capture by reference independently of the enclosing scope
 - provide a single line lambda returning an expression without return or braces

+NOTE: by default, when you assign a lambda to a different variable, that is a __copy__, meaning all the variables captuerd by value will be independent.
+If you want them to share state, either:
+  - capture by reference so they use the same state
+  - make the 2nd variable a reference so it doesn't copy (`auto &fn = otherFn`)